Agent's Take: Here's what to look for when Aaron Rodgers signs a new deal with Packers

 $202,000,000

-* Roster bonus guaranteed for skill and injury; ** Salary cap on third day of 2019 league year
+* Roster bonus guaranteed for skill and injury; ** Roster bonus guaranteed for injury; skill & salary cap on third day of 2019 league year

 Making sense of the projected contract